percona/pmm/documentation/WRITERS-NOTES.md

 Uses same type but different label text:

 - Caution: Used to mean 'Continue with care'.
-Less strong than 'Warning' IMHO.
+It is less strong than 'Warning'.

 - Important: A significant point that deserves emphasis.
-(MkDocs default for 'important' admonition is green, which is why I don't use it.)
+(MkDocs default for 'important' admonition is green, which is why we don't use it.)

 Style:

 - MkDocs: Amber with triangle/! icon
-- Bootstrap: Yellow with no icon

 ```txt
 !!! caution alert alert-warning "Caution"